 Most employers require that you have at least one year of practice in a bedside nursing position before becoming eligible for travel nursing.
 You can gain this experience in a number of ways!

-You will be required to hold certifications in a number of areas to be eligible for some travel nursing jobs:
+You will be required to hold certifications in a number of areas to be eligible for some travel healthcare jobs or travel nursing jobs: